 I’m originally from Santa Barbara, California.

 I taught English in Spain for 3 years – 2 years in Malaga and 1 year in Almendralejo.
 I also taught English in Japan for 2 years in Echizen, Fukui Prefecture.

 I write songs for my students – see my youtube channel and take a listen!
 Click here for my original “The Five Senses” song.

-I’ve been living my dream life for the past 8 years of traveling and working abroad.
-Of course there are moments of loneliness, but it’s been incredibly worth it.
+I’ve been living my dream life for the past 9 years of traveling and working abroad.

 Recap of life after high school: